getreuer/qmk-modules/tap_flow/README.md

 </table>

-This module is an implementation of "global quick tap" (GQT), aka "require priori idle," for tap-hold keys.
+This module is an implementation of "global quick tap" (GQT), aka "require prior idle," for tap-hold keys.
 It is particularly useful for home row mods to avoid accidental mod triggers in fast typing.

 To use this module, add the following to your `keymap.json`: